OH-UMM/2015/README.md

 ###Register for the 2015 event at http://oh-umm.github.io/2015/.

 You have found the source code for this year's Morris OpenHatch Open Souce Event.
-Vist the wiki to see our schedule and resources: https://github.com/OH-UMM/2015/wiki.
+Visit the wiki to see our schedule and resources: https://github.com/OH-UMM/2015/wiki.

 Original Source: https://github.com/openhatch/open-source-comes-to-campus